-Since starting this journey to becoming a minimalist mom, our home has felt so much more at ease.
+Since starting this journey to becoming a minimalist mom, our home has felt much more at ease.
 Are there always going to be dishes that need to be done and laundry to be folded?
 Of course, but do our children need 32 shirts each?
 Should we really be stuffing clothing in dressers and doing five loads of laundry a day?
 We don’t have to live in this daily struggle of having so much to get done that we aren’t spending that time being present with our children.
-Having less stuff filling spaces lets us have more time to tidy the house, do that one load of laundry and to be able to curl up on the couch with your family after a long day.
+Having less stuff filling spaces lets us have more time to tidy the house, do that one load of laundry, and to be able to curl up on the couch with your family after a long day.

 More Peace, Less Stuff

 “They are only this age once,” I still say this to myself daily but for a different reason.
 Now I say this to keep myself motivated to living a more minimalist lifestyle.
 I want my children to grow up and remember all of the times we had reading books, cooking dinner together, and having me in the same room as them while they play.
 I don’t want them to remember a mom that’s always busy cleaning, tidying, or worrying about where to put all our stuff.

-People have this misconception that being a minimalist means you own three white shirts, a pair of jeans and have one chair to sit in.
-My idea of being a minimalist is someone who is living within their means and only with the stuff they actually need and love.
+People have this misconception that being a minimalist means you own three white shirts, a pair of jeans, and have one chair to sit in.
+My idea of being a minimalist is living within their means and only with the stuff they actually need and love.
 Someone who wants a more simple life so they can focus on their family.
-Someone who chooses owning less so that they actually have more.
+Someone who chooses to own less so that they actually have more.
 Our journey to minimalism is still in the works, but every day I feel more at peace with our choice to make this transition.

 Are you a minimalist mom?
 Is the minimalist lifestyle something you want to try?
 I promise it’s worth it!